blockades/mmt_resources/research/secp_writeup.md

 A [draft paper on scalability of SSB can be found here](https://github.com/dominictarr/scalable-secure-scuttlebutt/blob/master/paper.md).

+## Use in State Channels

+Due to it's agent-centred or relationship-centred design, SSB has implications for state channels, and state channel networks.
+In [Counterfactual's paper on Generalised State Channels](https://www.counterfactual.com/statechannels/) it is made clear that with state channels, users hold more data than simply their public key, and storage and transport of this data is an issue for application developers.
+The automated replication of SSB feeds to neighbors on the trust graph gives us a good compromise between privacy and data persistence.

 ## Similar/complementary efforts

 ConsenSys have begun implementing SSB in Java as part of their core library, [Cava](https://github.com/ConsenSys/cava).
 The idea is to make it interoperable with RLPx (the protocol with which Ethereum nodes communicate with each other).